Do we need to estimate the variance in robust mean estimation?: Introduction

-The rest of paper proceeds as follows.
-Section \ref{sec:2} introduces a new loss function and presents the ERM based approach.
-We present the nonasymptotic theory in Section \ref{sec:3}.
-Section \ref{sec:4} presents the proof sketches for the main theorems.
-We conclude in Section \ref{sec:5}.
-Supporting lemmas are collected in the supplementary material.\\
+Section \ref{sec:2} introduces a novel loss function and presents the empirical risk minimization (ERM) approach.
+The nonasymptotic theory is presented in Section \ref{sec:3}.
+In Section \ref{sec:3.5}, we compare our estimator with the MoM mean estimator in terms of asymptotic performance.
+Section \ref{sec:5} provides numerical experiments.
+Finally, we conclude in Section \ref{sec:6}.
+The supplementary material contains basic calculations, algorithms, a comparison with Lepski's method, proofs of the main results, supporting lemmas, and additional results.